-CMake Project Files
+Manage Project Files

 When you include header or source files located under the project root into any project file, CLion treats them as project files as well.
 You do not need to list such includes in CMakeLists.txt directly to get full code insight and refactoring functionality for them.
 Note that standard or third-party libraries located outside of the project root are not affected.

 When a source or header file is not included in any of the project files or CMake targets, and is not located under the source or library roots, CLion notifies you about it:

-add_library()CMake commands depending on the target type.
-Let's consider it for our example.
+add_library()command depending on the target type.

 add executable()contains only the